johnnymatthews/blog/2017-08-26-customising-dkans-global-search-bar/index.md

 date: 2017-08-26
 ---

-## The Bar

 In [DKAN](https://getdkan.org/) there's a function that you can call within your theme to show a search bar.
 This search bar utilizes DKANs global search functions and returns results from all over your instance.
 As powerful as this search bar is, it's kinda tricky to customise it.

+## The Bar

-It's not terrible by anymeans, at least it follows the guidance from the current theme.
+It's not terrible by any means, at least it follows the guidance from the current theme.
 But it's kinda clunky.
 For one, the **submit** button reads **fl** for some reason.
 Also, the placeholder text isn't capitalised.
 And I don't really like the **Search** title above the bar.
 Finally, I'd like the search bar and submit button to be on the same line, makes things just look a bit more tidy.

 ## The Code